stefanosAgelastos/static-homepage-p5-js/README.md

 ## Description

-This is my first portfolio homepage I coded on a train from Stockholm to Copenhagen.
+This is my first portfolio homepage.
+I coded this project on a train from Stockholm to Copenhagen.
 It has three different sections, providing information about my projects, selfies of myself to show something more personal, and also my work experience so far.

 </InfoPaper>